Youngjun333/Lab1/index.md

 ## Introduction
 My name is Young Jun Kim, and I am currently a computer science student at the University of California, San Diego.
 After taking many courses, my current favorite programming language is **C++** because of how powerful the STL library is at solving data structure problems.
 Additionally, I simply love the **GDB** debugger because of the various commands that it has for debugging.

-In terms of my programming abilites, I have listed the languages I am proficent at from most to least below.
+In terms of my programming abilites, I have listed the languages I am proficient at from most to least below.

 1. C/C++
 2. Java